eearomatics/iluvatar/README.md

 A Node package manager.
 You could swap this out for pnpm, npm, etc. It has good out-of-the-box support for workspaces which I often find useful.

-### Nix

-The declarative and functional package manager and language: Nix.
-This is a minimal flake that provided just the development layer tier, though Nix can be utilized for bundling and deploying packages to NixOS environments too.

-### Direnv

-A useful development tool for augmenting your shell for projects, allowing you to load environment variables and tools transparently by simply changing into a project directory.
-This, along with the builtin support for Nix with `use flake`, allows anyone with `direnv` and `nix` to immediately enter a shell with the exact versions of tools for the project.

 ### VS Code

 This template provides recommendations and settings for the [Nix Env Selector extension](https://marketplace.visualstudio.com/items?itemName=arrterian.nix-env-selector) which utilizes the `shell.nix` file to provide an identical environment for the VS Code editor as the `direnv` shell would.
 This parity ensures you aren't references different versions of binaries due to variance in your `code` process's `$PATH` and the shell's.

-### OpenTofu

-A free and open source fork of Terraform.
-This is used for defining and maintaining infrastructure as code.

-### OpenTofu

-A free and open source fork of Terraform.
-This is used for defining and maintaining various infrastructure for the application.
-This includes aspects of the stack such as Cloudflare DNS and Neon databases.

 ## Services